 Full-year course; offered each year

-- GPA of 3.3 for courses in the major taken during the four semesters preceding entry to the honors program (including courses in the major taken at other institutions)
+- GPA of 3.3 for courses in the major taken (including courses in the major taken at other institutions)

 - A thesis proposal (500 to 1000 words) must be approved by the thesis adviser and the members of the department prior to the college deadlines for submission of honors applications.

 - 8 or 12 thesis credits in the senior year, involving an individual investigation, an oral presentation and a written thesis.

 The thesis is graded by two to three readers: the thesis adviser, a faculty member in biology and optionally a third faculty member outside the department.

 *The thesis course (430D or 432D) receives a grade which is calculated in the overall GPA.

 Smith’s online course search includes course listings (description, instructor and offered terms), department data, information on majors and minors, honors programs and cross-listed and interdepartmental courses.
 A search function allows you to find courses by course number, department, keywords in the title, term offered, number of credits, fields of knowledge and professor.